Korean Grammar Point

 Key Takeaways

-• ~지요/죠 is a way to confirm information or seek agreement.
+• ~지요/죠 is used to confirm information or seek agreement.

 Quick Recap Quiz